AltTanav/pulse-robot-template-82690/replit.md

 This is a modern, animated marketing website for AstraFlux - a fictional AI-powered sneaker brand that combines mythological themes with futuristic technology.
 The site showcases the product through interactive sections, 3D effects, smooth scroll animations, and a stunning grain gradient shader background powered by @paper-design/shaders-react.
 Built with React, TypeScript, Vite, and Express, it uses a fullstack architecture with shadcn/ui for the design system.

 **Recent Changes (Nov 7, 2025):**
-- Successfully migrated from Lovable to Replit's fullstack_js environment
+- ✅ Successfully migrated from Lovable to Replit's fullstack_js environment
-- Integrated GrainGradient shader component in Hero section with custom color palette
+- ✅ Integrated GrainGradient shader component from @paper-design/shaders-react in Hero section
-- Updated color scheme to dark mode with colors: #000a0f (background), #d7cbc6 (foreground), #beae60 (secondary), #c6750c (primary)
+- ✅ Updated color scheme to dark mode with colors: #000a0f (background), #d7cbc6 (foreground), #beae60 (secondary), #c6750c (primary)
+- ✅ Created Express backend with routes, storage interface, and schema
+- ✅ Reorganized frontend from src/ to client/src/ structure
+- ✅ Migrated routing from react-router-dom to wouter
+- ✅ Fixed Express 5 compatibility issues for catch-all routes
+- ✅ Resolved infinite restart loop caused by Vite config temp files

 ## User Preferences